What is double-counting courses?

 1. Officially declare your major / minor early your sophomore year and create a plan for completion utilizing programs of study, Four Year Guides, the Undergraduate Bulletin (Course Catalog) and DegreeWorks.

-2. Receive a faculty advisor and discuss career goals, plan for graduation and involvement in your major.
+2. Receive a faculty or professional advisor and discuss career goals, plan for graduation and involvement in your major.

 Junior (60-89 semester hours)